circus-tent/circus/docs/source/plugins.rst

 - a ZMQ subscriber to all events published by **circusd**
 - a ZMQ client to send commands to **circusd**

+Each plugin is run as a separate process under a custom watcher.

 A few examples of some plugins you could create with this system:

 - a notification system that sends e-mail alerts when a watcher is flapping